Virtualization-projects/ee-workshop/README.md

 	> ![](./images/red_warning.png)

-3. From the main dashboard screen, navigate to `Shared Resources-> Nodes`.
-Click `Add a Node` on the upper right of the screen
+3. From the main dashboard screen, click `Add a Node` on the bottom left of the screen

 	![](./images/add_a_node.png)

-4. Select node type "Windows", check the box, that you followed the instructions and copy the text from the dark box shown on the `Add Node` screen.
+4. Select node type "Windows", Under the Step 2 section check the box `I have followed the instructions and I'm ready to join my windows node.` Next, copy the text from the `docker swarm join` command from the dark box shown on the `Add Node` screen.
 Don't select a custom listen or advertise address.

-	> **Note** There is an icon in the upper right corner of the box that you can click to copy the text to your clipboard
+	> **Note** There is an icon in the upper right corner of the dark box that you can click to copy the text to your clipboard.

 	> ![](./images/join_text.png)